Jefferson00/IPAddressTracker/README.md

 This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+The challenge is to build out this IP Address Tracker app and get it looking as close to the design as possible.
+To get the IP Address locations, i'll be using the [IP Geolocation API by IPify](https://geo.ipify.org/).
+To generate the map, i'm using [LeafletJS](https://leafletjs.com/).

 ## Table of contents

 - [Overview](#overview)